- General Questions

 I have a temporary injury to my arm/hand.
 How can I take my tests?

-If a student believes assistance is necessary, he or she should contact SSD to discuss what resources may be available on a temporary basis.
+If a student believes assistance is necessary, they should contact SSD to discuss what resources may be available on a temporary basis.

 I need a sign language interpreter.
 Where do I request interpreting services?